shurrey/Blackboard-docsSite/learn/b2/resources/preparing-for-learn-q2-2016.md

 ---
 layout: post
 title: "Preparing Your B2 for Blackboard Learn 9.1 Q2 2016"
-purple-text-title: "Preparing Your B2 for Blackboard Learn 9.1 Q2 2016"
 categories: Learn b2
 id: learn-b2-resources-prep-learn-q2
 author: Mark Bykerk Kauffman
 ---

+# Preparing Your B2 for Blackboard Learn 9.1 Q2 2016

 Attached is the PowerPoint deck for the 3/16/2016 Webinar recording:
 [Preparing Your Building Block for Blackboard Learn 9.1.Q2 2016](https://sas.elluminate.com/collab/ui/scheduler/resource/recording/279AEBB7C60BDE9E0B7CC9B07120BB17).
 In this Webinar we reviewed the changes in the upcoming Learn 9.1 Q2 2016 release and how to prepare your Building Block for